NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Summary

-Disease characteristics.
-Chromosome 2q37 deletion syndrome is characterized by mild-moderate developmental delay/intellectual disability, brachymetaphalangy of digits 3-5 (often digit 4 alone) (>50%), short stature, obesity, hypotonia, characteristic facial appearance, autism or autistic-spectrum disorder (30%), joint hypermobility/dislocation, and scoliosis.
-Other findings include seizures (20%-35%), congenital heart disease, CNS abnormalities (hydrocephalus, dilated ventricles), umbilical/inguinal hernia, tracheomalacia, situs abnormalities, gastrointestinal abnormalities, renal malformations, and Wilms tumor (two individuals).
+2q37 microdeletion syndrome is characterized by mild-moderate developmental delay/intellectual disability, brachymetaphalangy of digits 3-5 (often digit 4 alone) (>50%), short stature, obesity, hypotonia, characteristic facial appearance, autism or autism spectrum disorder (30%), joint hypermobility/dislocation, and scoliosis.
+Other findings include seizures (20%-35%), congenital heart disease, CNS abnormalities (hydrocephalus, dilated ventricles), umbilical/inguinal hernia, tracheomalacia, situs abnormalities, gastrointestinal abnormalities, and renal malformations.
+Wilms tumor has been reported in two individuals.

-Management.
-Treatment of manifestations: Multidisciplinary care by specialists in the following fields is often required: medical genetics, speech pathology, occupational and physical therapy, child development, neurology, cardiology, gastroenterology, dietician or other obesity specialist or feeding team, ophthalmology, and audiology.
+Treatment of manifestations: Multidisciplinary care by specialists in the following fields is often required: clinical genetics, speech pathology, occupational and physical therapy, child development, neurology, cardiology, gastroenterology, nutrition/feeding, ophthalmology, and audiology.
 Infants benefit from enrollment in an early-intervention program; most school-age children benefit from an individualized educational program (IEP).

-Surveillance: ongoing routine primary care; periodic reevaluation by a medical geneticist to provide new recommendations and information about the syndrome; periodic neurodevelopmental and/or developmental/behavioral pediatric evaluation to assist in the management of cognitive and behavioral problems.
+Surveillance: Ongoing routine primary care; periodic reevaluation by a clinical geneticist to provide new recommendations and information about the syndrome; periodic neurodevelopmental and/or developmental/behavioral pediatric evaluation to assist in the management of cognitive and behavioral problems.
+Screening for renal cysts at age four years and again at puberty is suggested.
+For young children with a deletion that includes 2q37.1, screening for Wilms tumor can be considered.

-Genetic counseling.
-Most individuals with the 2q37 deletion syndrome have a de novo chromosome deletion and their parents have normal karyotypes.
+Most individuals with the 2q37 microdeletion syndrome have a de novo chromosome deletion and their parents have normal karyotypes.
 In approximately 5% of published cases, probands have inherited the deletion from a parent who is a balanced translocation carrier.
-The risk to sibs of a proband depends upon the chromosome findings in the parents: the recurrence risk for future pregnancies is negligible when parental karyotypes are normal; if a parent has a balanced structural chromosome rearrangement, the risk to sibs is increased and depends on the specific chromosome rearrangement.
-No individuals with 2q37 deletion syndrome are known to have reproduced.
+The risk to sibs of a proband depends on the chromosome findings in the parents: the recurrence risk for future pregnancies is negligible when parental karyotypes are normal; if a parent has a balanced structural chromosome rearrangement, the risk to sibs is increased and depends on the specific chromosome rearrangement.
+Regarding risks to offspring: no individual with a cytogenetically visible 2q37 deletion is known to have reproduced; however, it is reasonable to expect normal fertility in mildly affected individuals with the 2q37 microdeletion syndrome.
 Prenatal diagnosis for pregnancies at increased risk is possible.
+Deletion or mutation of HDAC4 may be inherited in an autosomal dominant manner but is more commonly de novo.

 Diagnosis